 - Curettage: Involves piercing the bump and scrapping it off the skin.

-- Topical therapy: Doctor applies creams that contain acids and chemicals to the bumps to facilitate peeling of the skin's top layers.
+- Topical therapy: The doctor applies creams that contain acids and chemicals to the bumps to facilitate the peeling of the skin's top layers.

 - Oral therapy: Used as an alternative treatment for molluscum contagiosum among small children since it's less painful than other treatments.